stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Someone dead,” he clarified.
 “The dead know things.
 Secret things.
 They talk to each other, you see.
 There's not a lot else for them to do as I understand it.
 It's best not to dwell on the implications of that if you want to sleep at night, believe me.”

-“Do you not need...
-I don't know.
+“Do you not need… I don't know.
 Candles, and boards, and special tables and what not?”

 “Nothing but distractions to fool the gullible, as my old teacher used to say.
 The right words, a circle of salt, and a hank of hair is all you need to raise a ghost if you have the Will.”